-3 THE DESIGN OF NEW DEVELOPMENT
+3. THE DESIGN OF NEW DEVELOPMENT

 - 3.1 The contribution that high quality design can make to urban regeneration is now widely recognised.
-Good urban design can bring economic, social and environmental benefits (including greater environmental sustainability); add to quality of life; attract business and investment; reinforce civic pride and should be the aim of all those involved in the development process.
-It need not be any more expensive to achieve and can in fact prove a cost effective way of creating developments that are not only attractive and efficient but that also improve the appearance of an area, contribute to environmental sustainability, and generally benefit the whole community. - 3.2 The Government places strong emphasis on the importance of good design in new developments in its Planning Policy Guidance series, notably PPG 1 "General Policy and Principles" (together with the companion guide "By Design"), PPG 3 "Housing" (together with the companion guide "Better Places to Live"), and PPG 6 "Town Centres and Retail Development".
-PPG 13: "Transport", provides guidance on designing more sustainable development and better pedestrian environments. - 3.3 The Council's Corporate Plan (2001-2004) numbers the promotion of "sustainable development objectives that deliver high standards of urban design and seek to protect our heritage of buildings and green spaces, whilst meeting the community and economic needs" among its key objectives. - 3.3 Regional Planning Guidance for the North West (RPG 13) March 2003, states that "to ensure a better quality of life in the Region it will be necessary to embrace the notion of sustainable development" and that this will be delivered through, inter alia, "ensuring that new development is of the highest design quality and that it enhances the environment". - 3.4 The Council is keen enter positive dialogue with developers to encourage the right kind of new development in the Borough.
-Good design is an essential component of all new developments and this section aims to set out clear policy as to how high standards can be achieved. - 3.5 When assessing the design of a new development, the Council is particularly concerned to see the following urban design objectives satisfied that reflect both national policy and local circumstances: - a. to promote community safety and well being, crime prevention and public health; - b. to encourage further greening of the environment and improve local biodiversity through tree planting; high quality landscaping; the conservation and improvement of existing natural wildlife habitats and the creation of new ones;
+Good design can bring economic, social and environmental benefits (including greater environmental sustainability); add to quality of life; attract business and investment; reinforce civic pride and should be the aim of all those involved in the development process.
+It need not be any more expensive to achieve and can in fact prove a cost effective way of creating developments that are not only attractive and efficient but that also improve the appearance of an area, contribute to environmental sustainability, and generally benefit the whole community. - 3.2 The Government places strong emphasis on the importance of good design in new developments in its Planning Policy Guidance notes and Statements, notably PPS1 Delivering Sustainable Development (together with the companion guide By Design), PPG3 Housing (together with the companion guide Better Places to Live), and PPS6 Planning for Town Centres.
+PPG13 Transport provides guidance on designing more sustainable development and better pedestrian environments. - 3.3 The Regional Spatial Strategy for the North West (RSS) states that "to ensure a better quality of life in the Region it will be necessary to embrace the notion of sustainable development" and that this will be delivered through, inter alia, "ensuring that new development is of the highest design quality and that it enhances the environment". - 3.4 The Council is keen to enter positive dialogue with developers to encourage the right kind of new development in the Borough.
+Good design is an essential component of all new developments and this chapter aims to set out clear policy as to how high standards can be achieved. - 3.5 When assessing the design of a new development, the Council is particularly concerned to see the following design objectives satisfied that reflect both national policy and local circumstances: - a. to promote community safety and well being, crime prevention and public health; - b. to encourage further greening of the environment and improve local biodiversity through tree planting; high quality landscaping; the conservation and improvement of existing natural wildlife habitats and the creation of new ones; - to promote public spaces, roads and footpaths that are attractive, safe, uncluttered and practical for use by the whole of the community, including children and disabled and elderly people; - d. to promote accessibility and ease of movement by constructing buildings that all sectors of the community can easily reach and enter; creating areas that connect with each other and are easy to move through; putting people before traffic; and integrating land use and transport facilities;